-All the laws of physics are reversible, so reversing a video of earth orbiting the sun breaks no laws of physics.
-Yet reversing a video of an egg breaking evokes laughter, even though at the atomic level every event in the egg breaking is just as reversible as the earth’s orbit.
-In our world, things break apart far more easily than they come together, so an egg that took much time and effort to produce can break in just a second.
-The formal reason why eggs don’t “unbreak” as easily as they break is the second law of thermodynamics, which states that disorder always increases for a closed system.
-The informal statement of this principle is Murphy’s law, that if anything can go wrong it probably will.
-It extends the second law of thermodynamics to society, where its opposite is Adam’s law, that from bad things good can come.
+The laws of physics are reversible, so reversing a video of earth orbiting the sun breaks no law of physics and looks the same to us.
+Yet reversing a video of an egg breaking evokes laughter, even though every event in the breaking is as reversible as the earth’s orbit.
+It is common sense that things break apart easier than they come together, so an egg can break in a second but it can’t be put back together in a second.
+The second law of thermodynamics explains why eggs break easier than they “unbreak”.

-For example, suppose that injects some colored gas into the corner of a sealed box.
-The second law predicts that it will disperse throughout the box because that is the most disordered state.
-This happens because gas molecules constantly move to adopt different combinations and the number of combinations where the colored gas is spread out are far more numerous than those where the gas is just in a corner.
-The colored gas molecules could all move back to the corner, but it is extremely unlikely that they ever will.
+If some colored gas is injected into the corner of a sealed box, by the second law it disperses throughout the box because gas molecules constantly adopt different combinations and those that disperse the colored gas are more numerous than those with the gas in a corner.
+Over time, the most likely result is that the gas is evenly spread.
+The colored gas molecules could all move back to the corner but it is extremely unlikely that they will.

 If a lottery machine has balls numbered 1-99, the chance they emerge in the order 1, 2, 3 …99 is astronomically low.
 A more likely result is a mixed order and the same applies to gas molecules.
 The second law is based on the laws of probability so it’s a statistical law not a causal law.
 It isn’t that objects must become disordered but that they probably will.
 In a constantly changing world, disorder prevails because order is unlikely.